-London Visit: If you fancy an inexpensive day out head to the Hampstead Heath Golders Hill Park.
+London Visit: If you fancy an inexpensive day out, head to Hampstead Heath Golders Hill Park.
 This is such a fantastic green space situated near Golders Green and the Hampstead Heath Extension.
-It’s not an obvious choice but once you’ve visited you’ll want to go back time and time again.
-If you’re searching for free things to do in London, things to do in Hampstead or London parks to visit then make sure you check out Golders Hill Park and the nearby Hill Garden and pretty Pergola.
+It’s not an obvious choice, but once you’ve visited, you’ll want to go back time and time again.
+If you’re searching for free things to do in London, things to do in Hampstead or London parks to visit, then make sure you check out Golders Hill Park and the nearby Hill Garden and pretty Pergola.

 Pergola Upper Level and Views

 Golders Hill Park Highlights